 Building a High Quality Spanish Shed Attached to A House

-Part of the re-design of this home was to build a high quality Spanish shed addition to the house.
-A way to help balance the two story portion of the original split-level home.
+Part of the re-design and conversion to a Spanish house was to extend a portion of it.
+I proposed building a high quality Spanish shed addition to the home.
+It would be a way to balance the two story portion of the original split-level home.

 Decorative wood knee braces were also being added to the roof eaves in the photo above.